 The WCWI seeks to address rising levels of psychosocial stress experienced by today’s youth, due in part to pervasive digital media and pressing sociopolitical issues, including gun violence, political conflict, concerns about climate change, and around the current COVID-19 pandemic.
 The American Psychological Association estimates that a majority of today’s Generation Z are burdened by high stress, which negatively impacts mental, physical, and emotional health.

 Many wellness modalities exist to protect against stress.
 The ancient practice of mindfulness – popularized by contemporary teachers such as Jon Kabat-Zinn, MD – has been shown to help improve attention, reduce anxiety, improve mood, increase immunity, and strengthen cognitive function.
 Every year, more schools across the country and beyond are integrating mindfulness and other contemplative practices into their school’s culture.
 Recognizing the powerful shift that mindfulness education creates, the Mindful SELF (Social Emotional Learning Foundations) program was launched in several of our district’s schools three years ago.
 The larger goal was to improve students’ social and emotional wellbeing.
 Led by mindfulness educator, Susan Mordecai, the program reached more than 400 students in five area schools.
 Student reports revealed improved mindful attention, compassion, kindness, and capacity to learn.

-- Tier 1: Northeastern Family Institute (NFI) Trauma-informed Schools Program (TISP)
+The Northeastern Family Institute (NFI) Trauma-informed Schools Program (TISP)

 We believe that the Windsor Central Wellness Initiative (WCWI), delivered as a comprehensive wellness program, will draw needed attention to the importance of stress management and holistic wellbeing.
-The integrated interventions will equip students with a range of tools that reduce stress, enhance psycho-emotional wellbeing, cultivate resilience and optimize long-term thriving.
+The integrated interventions will equip students with a range of tools that reduce stress, enhance psycho-emotional well-being, cultivate resilience, and optimize long-term thriving.